Ismoh/NoitaMP/.building/README.md

-# Install luarocks on Windows
+# Install luarocks on Windows with Lua 5.1 and LuaJIT-2.0.4

+## Install and init luarocks

 1. Open `cmd.exe` as *administrator*
 2. Change directory to `NoitaMP\mods\noita-mp`, like `cd fullPathTo\NoitaMP\mods\noita-mp`.